BBC-Data-Unit/flood-defences/README.md

 In December 2025 we [revealed](https://www.bbc.co.uk/news/articles/cgkexm0gpvpo) that almost 9% of the 98,000 defences inspected by the Environment Agency were below condition.

+The Agency’s target is for just 2% of its high consequence defences to be below target condition.

 ## Methodology

 All of the Shared Data Unit’s findings come from a dataset prepared by Defra’s data services team.